 Over The Counter (OTC) Trading

-Whether new to trading cryptocurrencies or a seasoned expert, CoinSpot allows Over The Counter (OTC) trading for high-net-worth investors.
-The exchange offers assistance with high-value deposits & withdrawals including support for Self Managed Super Fund (SMSF) & Business Account onboarding.
+Whether new to trading cryptocurrencies or a seasoned expert, CoinSpot allows Over-the-counter (OTC) trading for high-net-worth investors.
+The exchange offers assistance with high-value deposits & withdrawals including support for Self Managed Super Fund (SMSF) and business Account onboarding.
 OTC trades only come with a fee of 0.1%, but you need to be trading at least $50,000 for their trades to be accepted.

 Coinspot takes security seriously and complies with the International Organization for Standardization for its security systems.
 CoinSpot is one of the only cryptocurrency exchanges in Australia to be accredited for its security systems, receiving the coveted ISO27001 award for excellence in security.
 Funds stored on the Coinspot wallet are kept safe until transferred to a secure hardware wallet.

 To protect user accounts from fraudulent activity, CoinSpot uses two-factor authentication (2FA) which requires you to enter a code that is generated via Google Authenticator upon login.
 In short, CoinSpot has one of the best wallets for storing crypto in Australia with industry-leading safety measures.
 That said, the only way to truly keep funds safe is by utilizing a non-custodial crypto wallet.

 CoinSpot provides a comprehensive Help Centre that contains guides and Frequently Asked Questions to assist beginners.
 Most users will be able to get started with CoinSpot to buy Bitcoin and other digital assets with the assistance of CoinSpot’s Help Centre.